Stonecold-Grincels/.github/profile/README.md

 ![](./images/grinhackdev.png)
 </div>

 We are a leading group of developers specialising in creating multiplayer utilities for vanilla Minecraft gameplay.
-Responsible for GrinUtils for basehunting (now in Grinhack), BlueMap integration, and the liquid block updater exploit in Paper redstone.
+Responsible for GrinUtils for basehunting (now in Grinhack), Meteor-BlueMap integration, and the 1.21.1 liquid updater exploit.

 <div align="center">